Commonwealth Rehabilitation Service: History

-From 1992–3 to 1995–6, the CRS achieved a 57% increase in people commencing rehabilitation programmes and a 119% increase in people obtaining employment as a result of these programmes.
+From 1992–93 to 1995–96, the CRS achieved a 57% increase in people commencing rehabilitation programmes and a 119% increase in people obtaining employment as a result of these programmes.
 During this time, its number of delivery units increased from 33 to 55, 11 of the new units being in regional areas.
-In 1995–6, 6911 people completed CRS rehabilitation programmes, of which 76% led to paid employment.
+In 1995–96, 6911 people completed CRS rehabilitation programmes, of which 76% led to paid employment.
 In 1995, the CRS had 170 service delivery locations.

-The CRS was corporatized through the Howard government's Commonwealth Rehabilitation Service Reform Act 1998, and became CRS Australia.
+The Howard government's Commonwealth Rehabilitation Service Reform Act 1998 bill sought to corporatize the CRS but the bill was not passed into law by the parliament before the 1998 Federal election and was not reintroduced.
+The CRS therefore remained part of a department of state until its abolition.
+It was renamed CRS Australia.
 This was done to cease CRS' monopoly on many kinds of rehabilitation services, and develop commercial competitors in the field.

 CRS Australia provided a national vocational rehabilitation and injury management service, helping people with a disability get and keep employment.
 Its services were free to people on a government pension or who could not otherwise pay.
 People who received insurance payments through government managed workplace or vehicle insurance schemes had their costs paid by the insurance.
 CRS also offered injury prevention services to businesses on a commercial basis.

 In 1998, CRS Australia had 90 regional units and over 900 staff.
 The ratio of clients who were charged a fee to those who received their services free was about one to four.

 In the July 2005 to June 2006 budget year, CRS Australia placed over 10,000 people in employment for the first time.

 In 2011, the service had over 180 offices across the country.

 In 2014, the Department of Social Services's "Disability Employment Services – Disability Management Service" had more than 75,000 participants.
 CRS Australia delivered 47% of this program.
 At this time, the work was opened to tender, and CRS Australia was made ineligible to bid for it.

 Under the Abbott government, CRS Australia ceased delivering services at the end of Friday 27 February 2015.
 The nascent NDIS and DES took over its responsibilities.